Amigos of Costa Rica retains full discretion and control over the use of donations Learn More »

 Just at that moment, for the first time ever, the puma started playing with his ball.

 A casual passerby might have thought nothing of it, but because the guests were with Esther, they learned just how significant the moment was.
-She was able to explain, in detail, what it meant for the puma’s health and recovery after years of care from the hardworking team at the center, and to show them just how meaningful the achievement was for her personally.
+She was able to explain, in detail, what it meant for the puma’s health and recovery after years of care from the hardworking team at the center—whose mission is to “rescue, rehabilitate, release, and guarantee the quality of life of the wildlife in Costa Rica”—and to show them just how meaningful the achievement was for her personally.

 Esther says that while Corobicí’s breakthrough was an unforgettable moment, it was one of many opportunities she’s had to connect with visitors more deeply since launching the Wild Path Tour—an experience that Las Pumas created as a result of training and grant funds from Amigos of Costa Rica last year.
 The private tours with the head biologist have not only generated a new revenue stream for the nonprofit, but also launched new donor relationships with people who are fascinated by what they learn during their time with Esther.